Assessment and Approval of Foster Carers

 This procedure, whilst referring to the applicant or carer is applicable for all members of the fostering household and frequent visitors.

-The nominated officer should be a Team Manager or Head of Service.
+The nominated officer should be a Team Manager or Senior leader.

 The nominated officer is responsible for recommending if an application is to progress or not.
 If the carer is already approved the nominated officer must recommend if there is sufficient concern for a foster carer review to be called and a return to panel for the carer's status to be re considered.